Show-your-Heart/ShowYourHeart/README.md

 to make sure that you create an updated version of the Docker image and database migrations are applied.

+### Adding new packages
+As we use Poetry as package manager, to install new packages you need to execute the following command on the project root:
+`poetry add <package-name>`
+That will update the poetry.lock and pyproject.toml files so the library will be available on docker's containers.

 ### Frontend

 Tailwind needs to "compile" the css files by scanning the templates and